 Lustrous lensing by Mark Lee and typically spirited playing by actress Shu Qi are the only survivors from “Millennium Mambo,” a slow, empty, over-mannered snoozer that shows Taiwanese helmer Hou Hsiao-hsien asleep at the wheel.
-Pic is a study of a female free spirit who ping-pongs between a jealous young punk and an older gangster is a content-free zone of often beautiful surfaces with nothing going on underneath.
+Study of a female free spirit who ping-pongs between a jealous young punk and an older gangster is a content-free zone of often beautiful surfaces with nothing going on underneath.
 Beyond a few festivals, and Hou diehards in territories like France, “Mambo” looks set to dance its way into the dark.